201RichK/201RichK/README.md

 ### Hi, I'm Amos Pascal. 👋

--   💻 I'm a software engineering working at @kaanari.
+-   💻 I'm a software engineering working at [Kaanari](https://kaanari.com/).
 -   🏡 I live in Abidjan in Ivory Coast.
 -   📫 You can reach me to ask for help any problem via: [Linkedin](https://www.linkedin.com/in/amos-pascal-amos-645a0418a), [Twitter](https://twitter.com/201RichK), Discord (`201Rich_K#2259`)
 -   💻 Gitlab account [Gitlab](https://gitlab.com/amos12)